Tor circuit fingerprinting defenses using adaptive padding: An adaptive padding framework for Tor

-One of the underlying rules of our padding defense philosophy is that we should never delay traffic to achieve our goals.
-Given the low-latency model of Tor, we aim to avoid any additional latency by delaying useful traffic as part of our defenses.
-This means that we achieve our goals and increase confusion only by inserting padding traffic.
+One of the goals of our padding-based defenses, is that we should avoid delaying traffic if possible.
+Given the low-latency model of Tor, we aim to avoid additional latency by delaying useful traffic as part of our defenses.
+This means that we want to achieve our security goals only by inserting padding traffic.

 We envision that extra padding traffic can scale well in the future since bandwidth costs decrease over time and throughput increases and hence the bandwidth is not our most scarce resource.
-On the other hand, communication speed between computer links will improve much more slowly because it's constrained by the static speed of light.
+On the other hand, communication speed between computer links will improve much more slowly.